hujhax/austin-improv-wiki/The 44-Hour Improv Marathon.md

 * [[Kaci Beeler]] - Design

 ## Schedule
-Note: some things in this schedule might shift or change before the actual performance.

 * Friday 5pm: The cast performs with teens from [[The Hideout Theatre]]'s summer camp.
 * Friday 6pm: Free-form improv from the core cast.
 * Friday 7pm: *[[Start Trekkin']]*: improvised *[[Wikipedia - Star Trek -  The Original Series|Star Trek]]*